Mustard Wine Sauce Rabbit Recipe

 Never Had Rabbit!

 I am not sure why rabbit meat is eaten more widely in Europe than in America, but it is an absolutely beautiful, lean, tender and flavorful meat!
-If it were not so expensive, I would highly recommend it over chicken.
-But for special occasions or an intention to impress a dinner guest, this rabbit recipe is both easy and layered with luscious flavors of French country cooking.

 Rabbit With Mushrooms, White Wine, Potatoes, Mustard And Lots Of Herbs

-Mustard Wine Sauce
+Mustard White Wine Sauce

-Mustard is a savory, tangy addition to any sauce especially when white wine is added to it.
-The color alone, gives this rabbit recipe such a warm creamy appearance, which is perfect for rabbit, since it has such a delicate flavor on its own.
 A little splash of cream or creme fraiche deeps the richness of the sauce, just as a little splash of full cream coconut milk would also do to enhance this mustard wine sauce.

-When choosing a white wine for this savory sauce, be certain to go with a dry, crisp, light in flavor white wine, and never a sweet white wine.
-The light flavored white wines add just the right amount of acidity to the mustard sauce and by all means go ahead and use a Dijon mustard, or grainy dark mustards, but please… not that bright yellow stuff you see on hotdogs.
+The light flavored white wines add just the right amount of acidity to the mustard sauce and by all means go ahead and use a Dijon mustard, or grainy dark mustard, but please… not that bright yellow stuff you see on hotdogs.

 Wine Sauces For Rabbit

-While I have prepared rabbit with both a red wine sauce, with capers, rosemary, olives and tomatoes, I must say that I prefer this rabbit recipe made with a mustard white wine sauce simply because it doesn’t change the delicate color or flavors of the rabbit.
-Rabbit flavor is just delightful on its own and the subtle savory flavors of a mustard sauce compliments rather than covers the rabbit.
+I must say that I prefer this rabbit recipe made with a mustard white wine sauce, simply because it doesn’t change the delicate color or flavors of the rabbit.

 Ingredients For Cooking A Delicate Rabbit Guests Will Always Remember